hexagontruth/hexular/README.md

 ## Demo

-The built-in demo site can be run locally in several different ways:
+The built-in demo site, Hexular, can be run locally using NPM and Node:

-  - By opening `index.html` directly in a browser
+  - Run `npm install` from the project directory
-  - With Node and NPM, by running `npm install` from the project directory, and then `npm start`
+  - Then run `npm start`

-  - Using any other static web server
+The build process is fairly minimal, and one can also run the demo page directly from the filesystem by adding a few script tags directly in `public/index.html`.

 The demo itself consists of a `CubicModel` instance, centered on the page, with buttons and keyboard shortcuts implementing various functions.
 A number of settings &mdash; including the resolution of the cells drawn on screen, and the radius of the grid, can be set via URL parameters.